cbarreholm/rpi_pub/README.md

 * OPTIONAL: You have run `apt update` to catch issues such as repos becomming `oldstable`
 * OPTIONAL: install NMAP on the host system you run ansible from.
 This will enable the discoverPi.sh script to help you find your pi on the network.

+The first steps can be achieved by configuring those details while burning the OS image.

 ## Passwordless sudoer
-The alternative user needs passwordless sudo permissions, which can be achieved like this
+The alternative user needs passwordless sudo permissions, which can be achieved like this (or while burning image):

 ```
 USER=myalternativeuser